toggle

 What is ETL?

-The acronym stands for extract, load and transform, which explains data movement from one or multiple data sources to the target system, a data warehouse.
+The acronym stands for extract, transform, and load, which explains data movement from one or multiple data sources to the target system, a data warehouse through ETL data pipelines

 Data from these sources is moved to a staging area for transformation.
 This transformation includes processes like data cleansing, formatting, mapping, de-duplication, filtering, sorting, ordering, etc—every process it takes to make this data fulfill the requirements of end-users.